AlfredoMora06/ModernFiFullStackTakeHome/README.md

    - You can always reset the database with `psql postgres -c 'DROP DATABASE modernfi;' ; psql modernfi -c 'CREATE DATABASE modernfi;'`
 1. Update with all relevant database schema: `npm run migrate-up`

+Note: For a computer that has just installed postgres, make sure to assign the db with a user when creating:
+Ex: `psql postgres -c 'CREATE USER postgres SUPERUSER;'`
+Then: `psql postgres -c 'CREATE DATABASE modernfi WITH OWNER postgres;'`

 ---

 ## Testing